 Marshall grew up on the coast and it has inspired him throughout his life.
 He has been enjoying fish for as long as he can remember and wants to ensure he can continue to into the future.
 Marshall’s images of fishing and aquaculture techniques were created just for GoodFishBadFish.
 He nominates Bream as his favourite fish.

-William finished his studies in biology at the University of Wollongong in 2010 and is currently doing his PhD developing abalone culture off-shore in Port Phillip Bay.
+William finished his studies in biology at the University of Wollongong in 2010 and received his PhD for developing abalone culture off-shore in Port Phillip Bay.
 A passion for conservation and appreciation for the ocean has led William to the world of sustainable seafood.
 Squid and Flathead tie for favourite seafood.

 To the fantastic team at A Bit Like This who made the site a reality.
 The hard work of Tobie, Ryan and the team made this website what it is.
 Check out their other work at www.abitlikethis.com